ch007m/pipeline-dsl-builder/README.md

-# Tekton Pipeline YAML Generator
+# Workflow YAML Generator

 ![e2e testing workflow](https://github.com/ch007m/pipeline-dsl-builder/actions/workflows/e2e-testing.yaml/badge.svg)

-The goal of this Quarkus Application is to simplify the life of the users when they play with Tekton or any compliant "provider" like [Konflux](https://konflux-ci.dev/) which uses an opinionated pipeline's [template](https://github.com/konflux-ci/build-definitions/blob/main/pipelines/template-build/template-build.yaml) to generate the required Tekton YAML resources.
+The goal of this Quarkus Application is to simplify the life of the users when they play with a Workflow engine as Tekton, [Konflux](https://konflux-ci.dev/) to generate the required YAML resource :-)

 The application has been designed around the following principles: